 This is where it often gets tricky and that is my reason for bringing it up first.
 Most of us are not new to this.
 Chances are, this is not the first time around the decluttering block for you.
 It certainly isn’t for me.

 Chucking things that were once precious to you for whatever reason, can be highly emotional.
-Who wants to see items that hard earned money was spent on to go to waste?
+Who wants to see items that hard-earned money was spent on go to waste?
 Or those sentimental gifts, memories from when your kids were little?

 The good news is that they don’t have to.
 Better yet, you might even earn a few bucks in the process, but only if you create a workable plan before you ever even begin the decluttering chore.